scottpetrovic/krita-org-hugo/content/en/posts/2021/krita-4-4-2-released.md

 ### Key

 The Linux appimage and the source .tar.gz and .tar.xz tarballs are signed.
-You can retrieve the public key with gpg: “gpg –recv-key 7468332F”.
+You can retrieve the public key with gpg: "gpg –recv-key 7468332F".
 The signatures are [here](https://download.kde.org/stable/krita/4.4.2/) (filenames ending in .sig).

 ## Support Krita